 It is often useful to create motion graphs alongside motion diagrams to provide multiple ways of representing the same motion.
 Below are motion diagrams and motion graphs for the same car undergoing three different possible kinds of motion.

-Note that there is a distinction between the two diagrams: the strobe diagram has one image for each equal \(\Delta t\text{.}\) The position vs. time and velocity vs. time graphs also have equally spaced time increments, but unlike the strobe diagram, they are equally spaced along the axes.
+There is a distinction between the two diagrams: the motion diagram has one image for each equal \(\Delta t\text{.}\) The position vs. time and velocity vs. time graphs also have equally spaced time increments, but unlike the strobe diagram, they are equally spaced along the axes.
 The two ways of visualizing motion are qualitatively correct, but you cannot make a direct vertical comparison.

 ExercisesActivities